Erik-TH/hrnet-modal/README.md

 # hrnet-modal
-Modal dialog component for ReactJS
+Modal dialog component for ReactJS.
+The modal can be close on esc key.
 ## Installation

 To install, you can use [npm](https://npmjs.org/) or [yarn](https://yarnpkg.com):